Wisconsin Alumni Research Foundation

 Brian Pfleger

 “My group is trying to understand what prevents the field of biomanufacturing from having a larger market share and how to build the things we can demonstrate in the lab at scales that make sense.
-I spent time on my sabbatical at the University of Stuttgart in Germany learning about barriers and identifying cool experiments and hypotheses about what we can study.
 In the near future, I hope we can develop technologies that bring things in our field to market.”

 Read More